jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

   - Proximity Placement Group
     - Logical grouping used to make sure that Azure compute resources are physically located close to each other
     - Useful for workloads where low latency is a requirement.
+    - When you are configuring a proximity placement group for a virtual machine scale set, both the placement group and scale set must be in the same region.
   - Scale Sets
     - Purpose
       - Simplify scaling configurations